kenokrieger/QmPy/README.md

 ./qmsolve -C -V
 ```

-- if the package was installed using pip
+- anywhere (if the package was installed using pip)
 ```shell
 qmsolve -C -V
 ```